RZulfikri/react-native-autosuggest/README.md

 # AutoSuggest Text Input
 AutoSuggest Text input using Array of object as list of searchable content.
-And return key/value of object with term object must have this key {text, value}.
+And return selected of object with term object must have this key {text, value}.

 ## Installation
 * `npm install {link of this git download} --save`